greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/ddl/ddl-basics.html.md

 - A generated column cannot have a column default or an identity definition.
 - A generated column cannot be used as a distribution key.
 - A generated column cannot be part of a partition key.
-- While you can specify a generated column in a partitioned table, you cannot specify one in child table partitions.
+- You may specify a generated column in a root partitioned table but not in a child table.

 - For inheritance: